-Safety elements such as sturdy tow chains and hasps are also included in the cap to assist prevent accidents when driving.
+Safety elements such as sturdy tow chains and hasps are also included in the cap to assist in preventing accidents when driving.

 When unhitching, a remote release capability is also very useful for keeping you and others out of harm’s path.
-The gooseneck adapter normally has some kind of padding for added ride comfort.
+The gooseneck adapter normally has some padding for added ride comfort.

 It not only makes for a smoother towing experience, but it also helps to decrease road noise when driving.
 If you have a long trip between Point A and Point B, this is something you will appreciate.

 Mechanical or pneumatic cushioning is included in most high-quality fifth-wheel gooseneck adapter systems.
 This can have an impact on your budget, and the amenities you wish to put in your tow vehicle may restrict your options.

 Try the PullRite 2400 ISR Series Superlite 20K Fifth Wheel Hitch